y9miao/Visual-Odometry-with-new-Unprecedented-Event-Camera/README.md

 This repository implements the work of the student project [**Visual Odometry with new Unprecedented Event Camera**](https://rpg.ifi.uzh.ch/student_projects.php) by Yang Miao(yamiao@student.ethz.ch), supervised by Nico Messikommer, Daniel Gehrig and Prof. Davide Scaramuzza.
 To our best knowledge, this is the <strong>first</strong> feature tracking framework that utilize events with abosolute intensity measurement.

-The code framework is based on [**EKLT**](https://github.com/uzh-rpg/rpg_eklt).
-According to the aggrement with RPG-UZH, the code is currently unavailable to public.
-If you need the code, please contact Yang Miao(yamiao@student.ethz.ch).
+The code framework is based on [**EKLT**](https://github.com/uzh-rpg/rpg_eklt). <strong>According to the aggrement with RPG-UZH, the code is currently unavailable to public.
+If you are interested in the code, please contact Yang Miao(yamiao@student.ethz.ch)</strong>.

 ## Tips